AidynClarke/pretty-clogs/README.md

 ## Usage

 Ensure to import at the top of your main js file (index.js / app.js / index.ts / app.ts)

+Setting the environment variable "ENV" to "dev" will activate the pretty formatting